James O'Donnell (organist): Concerts and recordings

 In a 2014 live recording from the restored Royal Festival Hall, O'Donnell played both Poulenc's Organ Concerto and Saint-Saëns's Third Symphony with organ, with Nézet-Séguin conducting the London Philharmonic Orchestra.
 A reviewer noted that he played the organ with "sensitivity and spark".

-In a 2014 recording entitled Music for Remembrance, O'Donnell combined Duruflè's Requiem, in the orchestral version, with choral works written in memory of those fallen in the World Wars, including Three Prayers of Dietrich Bonhoeffer set by Philip Moore and The peace that surpasseth understanding by John Tavener, performed by soloists Christine Rice and Roderick Williams, the Westminster Abbey Choir, the Britten Sinfonia and organist Robert Quinney; it was conducted by O'Donnell and recorded at Westminster Abbey.
+In a 2014 recording entitled Music for Remembrance, O'Donnell combined Duruflé's Requiem, in the orchestral version, with choral works written in memory of those fallen in the World Wars, including Three Prayers of Dietrich Bonhoeffer set by Philip Moore and The peace that surpasseth understanding by John Tavener, performed by soloists Christine Rice and Roderick Williams, the Westminster Abbey Choir, the Britten Sinfonia and organist Robert Quinney; it was conducted by O'Donnell and recorded at Westminster Abbey.
 He said at a recording session: "I spend my life working against the clock, and people don't make good music if they're under pressure.
 If you stay calm it gives everyone a sporting chance of getting on with it".